MichaelViuff/SDJ2/05 MVVM 1/README.md

 We will expand on our previous exercise.
 The input validation is not important for this exercise, so if your solution has become overly complicated, just reset with the [example](/05%20MVVM%201/Examples/Input%20Validation) as your starting point.

-We want to have another windows, where we display these users in a list.
+We want to have another window, where we display these users in a list.

 To do so, we create a new set of View and ViewModel classes.